 Prior to that, she directed Drug Short, an episode of Netflix's critically acclaimed series Dirty Money, that focuses on price gouging and unsustainable business practices by the pharmaceutical company Valeant.
 The Atlantic wrote of the episode, "In Carr’s hands, what could be a predictable story about corporate overreach becomes a gripping entrée into Wall Street excess, studded with compelling characters."

-Her newest film Mommy Dead and Dearest had it’s World Premiere at SXSW and Hot Docs in 2017 and aired on HBO May 15, 2017.
-The film ignited a discussion on Twitter and was received well by critics and audiences alike.
-Aja Romano For Vox said, “Mommy Dead And Dearest Is A Perfect Storm Of True Crime, Pageantry, And Southern Gothic Tropes.
-This Is A Story That Needs To Be Seen To Be Believed.”
-Brian Lowry for CNN wrote “TV's infatuation with true crime can be traced to "Making a Murderer" and "The Jinx," but precious little rises to that level.
-HBO scales those heights and then some with "Mommy Dead and Dearest."
+Her hit film Mommy Dead and Dearest had its world premiere at SXSW and Hot Docs Film Festival in 2017 and aired on HBO May 15, 2017.
+The film ignited a passionate discussion on Twitter and was well received by critics and audiences alike.
+Aja Romano of Vox called the film “a perfect storm of true crime, pageantry, and Southern Gothic tropes."
+Brian Lowry of CNN wrote, “TV's infatuation with true crime can be traced to Making a Murderer and The Jinx, but precious little rises to that level.
+HBO scales those heights and then some with Mommy Dead and Dearest."

 Erin's debut film, Thought Crimes, premiered at the Tribeca Film Festival and Hot Docs in 2015 and aired on HBO that May.
 Neil Genzlinger of the The New York Times called Thought Crimes "absorbing" and a "primer for the century ahead."